The World's Largest Modern & Contemporary Prints & Editions Platform

 Zing 2 by Bridget Riley Image © Christie's / Zing 2 © Bridget Riley 1971

 Zing 2 (1971), a representative piece from Riley's body of work in the 1960s and '70s, remained hidden from the public since its creation, resurfacing at Christie's in June 2021.
 Surpassing its estimated value range, this artwork achieved £3.2 million.
-Unlike Riley's later, more curvilinear works from the 1980s onwards, Zing 2 displays a relatively subdued use of colour.
-Nevertheless, the painting showcases Riley's signature technical precision and semi-illusionistic geometric forms, emblematic of the Op Art movement.
+Unlike Riley's later, more curvilinear works from the 1980s onwards, Zing 2 displays a relatively subdued use of colour and vertical aesthetics.
+The painting showcases Riley's signature technical precision and semi-illusionistic geometric forms, emblematic of the Op Art movement.

 £2.9M for Chant 2